dari09/ECSE3038_lab2/readme.md

 ----------------------------------------------------------------------------------------------

-# Why Charizard is the best pokemon
+# My favourite pokemon

-Charizard is the best pokemon because it can fly and breathe fire.
+Charizard is the my favourite pokemon because it can fly and breathe fire.

 ----------------------------------------------------------------------------------------------